ruby/www.ruby-lang.org/en/documentation/faq/9/index.md

 In Perl, it's `false`.

 A: In Ruby, only `nil` and `false` are false in conditional contexts.
-This is a way of gaining speed--both `nil` and `false` have immediate values, so they can be tested without having to chase a reference to an object.
+This is a way of gaining speed: both `nil` and `false` have immediate values, so they can be tested without having to chase a reference to an object.

 You can use `empty?`, compare the string to `""`, or compare `length` to `0`